brightzheng100/kube4dev/README-KIND.md

 Loadbalancer support is important in Kubernetes in some cases and [MetalLB](https://metallb.universe.tf/) can help.

-Unfortunately, `type: LoadBalancer` can't work well in `kind` in MacOS due to how Docker Desktop is built os MacOS.
+Unfortunately, `type: LoadBalancer` can't work well in `kind` in MacOS due to how Docker Desktop is built on MacOS.

 **So this approach can work in Linux only (not sure about Windows), for now.**